SpencerNorris/SocialCrawler/README.md

 ## Features

+- Powered by [PRAW](https://praw.readthedocs.io/) for authenticated Reddit access.
-- Script/app OAuth flow with environment based credentials.
+- Script/app OAuth flow with environment based credentials (read-only by default).
 - Query by free-form search strings and/or target subreddits.
 - Optional media-only filter with support for image/video downloads.
 - Pluggable cache storage (local filesystem or Google Cloud Storage).